Celiac Disease and Gluten Sensitivity Glossary

 Classical celiac disease: Classical celiac disease presents with signs and symptoms of malabsorption.
 Diarrhea, steatorrhea, weight loss or growth failure is required.
 Examples of classical celiac disease are patients with diarrhea and weight loss but also patients with weight loss and anemia.

-Dermatitis herpetiformis is the skin manifestation of untreated or undiagnosed celiac disease.
+Dermatitis herpetiformis: The skin manifestation of untreated or undiagnosed celiac disease.
 It is characterized by blistering, intensely itchy skin.
 Individuals with dermatitis herpetiformis need to follow a gluten-free diet.

 Gliadin-specific antibodies: These are AGAs (anti-gliadin antibodies) of IgA (Immunoglobulin A) and IgG (Immunoglobulin G) subclass recognizing the gliadin moiety of wheat.
 Antibodies recognizing native gluten are now rarely used for diagnostic purposes because they lack general specificity.
 Antibodies recognizing DGP (deamidated gliadin peptide) demonstrate high specificity and sensitivity.
 They can also be used for measurement of gluten in foodstuffs.
 Use of the term gliadin-specific antibodies generally refers to antibodies directed against the gliadin moiety of wheat prolamins.
 The following three aspects of these antibodies are relevant to the spectrum of gluten-induced disease.